Se7enSquared/Se7enSquared/README.md

 #### Hello I'm Heather, a Python and VBA developer who loves building things with code.
 I'm always learning to improve my skills as a developer.
-In my current projects, I am exploring Fast API, Django, and htmx!
+In my current projects, I am exploring Fast API, Pydantic, Django, and htmx!

 NOTE: My in progress projects are private.
 Can demo on interview.